Header image

 Zn(s) + Cu2+SO42-(aq) → Zn2+SO42-(aq) + Cu(s)

-Here you can see that the zinc atoms lose two electrons and form zinc ions (Zn2+) while the copper ions (Cu2+) gain two electrons and are reduced to form copper atoms.
-In this reaction the sulfate ion (SO42- )is a spectator ion; this means it remains unchanged in the reaction; it takes no part in the reaction.
+Here you can see that the zinc atoms are oxidised, that is they lose two electrons and form zinc ions (Zn2+) while the copper ions (Cu2+) gain two electrons and are reduced to form copper atoms.
+In this reaction the sulfate ion (SO42- ) is a spectator ion; this simply means it remains unchanged during the reaction; it takes no part in the reaction.
 If we re-write the ionic equation but omit the spectator ions we have:

 Zn(s) + Cu2+(aq) → Zn2+(aq) + Cu(s)